 Ok, that’s a lot.
 I hope this was helpful.
 Don’t hesitate to get in touch with questions or suggestions on how to make this better.
 And please list any additional ideas or resources I may have missed in the comment section below.

 Even if some of these ideas struck you as useless, I think the most important thing about promotion is to do something, anything, every day.
+Treating your book like a startup takes dedication.
 Make it habitual.
 Use 50% of the time you used to use to write to get your book in front of people.
 If you have a full-time job, wake up early for the 6 months around your book launch and spend 1 to 2 hours per day doing something that makes you uncomfortable.
 Promotion is mostly about being habitual, getting your book in front of one new person every day.
 It’s not too different from writing in this way.
 Don’t sweat the rejection.
 Don’t give up.